Should You Buy Woodward (WWD) Ahead of Earnings?

 A positive reading for the Zacks Earnings ESP has proven to be very powerful in producing both positive surprises, and outperforming the market.
 Our recent 10-year backtest shows that stocks that have a positive Earnings ESP and a Zacks Rank #3 (Hold) or better show a positive surprise nearly 70% of the time, and have returned over 28% on average in annual returns (see more Top Earnings ESP stocks here ).

-Given that WWD has a Zacks Rank #2 (Buy) and an ESP in positive territory, investors might want to consider this stock ahead o f earnings .
+Given that WWD has a Zacks Rank #3 and an ESP in positive territory, investors might want to consider this stock ahead o f earnings .
 You can see the complete list of today's Zacks #1 Rank (Strong Buy) stocks here .

 Clearly, recent earnings estimate revisions suggest that good things are ahead for Woodward, and that a beat might be in the cards for the upcoming report.